HiltonRoscoe/RequirementsMD/vvsgpoc.md

 ### <a name="_19_0beta_43701b0_1525645375620_140639_15629"></a>4.1-G Public specification of manufacturer native formats

 Where a [NIST](https://github.com/HiltonRoscoe/GlossaryMD/blob/master/bigglossary.md#NIST) SP 1500 CDF specification or other interoperable interchange specification does not exist for a particular area of data interchange,  the [voting device](https://github.com/HiltonRoscoe/GlossaryMD/blob/master/bigglossary.md#votingdevice) [manufacturer](https://github.com/HiltonRoscoe/GlossaryMD/blob/master/bigglossary.md#manufacturer) must provide a specification for its native format, describing how the [manufacturer](https://github.com/HiltonRoscoe/GlossaryMD/blob/master/bigglossary.md#manufacturer) has implemented the native format that applies  to the manufacturer’s specific voting devices and data.
 This includes such items as descriptions of elements, attributes, constraints, extensions, syntax and semantics of the format, and definitions for data fields and schemas.
+>**Discussion**
+>
+>This requirement is essentially the same as requirement 4.1-F but applies to the manufacturer’s own native formats where a NIST CDF specification does not exist.